DoubleDebug/implement-your-own/README.md

 # Implement your own

-Implementing existing Javascript features on my own.
+Rewriting existing Javascript classes & features on my own for the sake of understanding them better.

 Inspired by [WebDevSimplified](https://github.com/WebDevSimplified).
 All test JS files taken from him.